 our limited time?

 teacher?
 Have you even tried this for yourself?"
 And, I am prepared to answer that question.
 I contend that I was not a good teacher until I began to teach in this fashion.
 I did not know my students' motivators well, and so I spent a lot of time reinventing my methods of classroom management to make them pay attention.
 Quite frankly, I don't even pay attention in trainings unless I feel motivated, unless I have practical interest in the training topic, unless I can use the information to set a personal goal, unless I will have the resources I need to meet that goal accordingly.
 (You know you don't either.)
-As a learner, I expect to be that my position in the world will be respected and incorporated in the training I am required to undergo.
+As a learner, I expect that my position in the world will be respected and incorporated in the training I am required to undergo.
 Might our students feel the same way?

 Don't our students have the right to have their leanings, their drives, their passions discovered and nurtured within the context of our instruction?
 Isn't that what teaching is about?
 If not, what are we all doing here?